zelanko/sql-docs.pt-br/docs/integration-services/packages/dtexec-utility.md

      A opção **/Ser[ver]** é necessária quando a opção **/ISServer** é especificada.

---   **/SQ [L]** *package_path*: carrega um pacote que é armazenado em [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], na **msdb** banco de dados.
+--   **/SQ[L]** *package_path*: carrega um pacote armazenado no [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], no banco de dados **msdb**.
 Os pacotes que estão armazenados no banco de dados **msdb** são implantados usando o modelo de implantação de pacote.
 Para executar pacotes que são implantados no servidor do [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] usando o modelo de implantação de projeto, use a opção **/ISServer** .
 Para obter mais informações sobre os modelos de implantação de pacote e projeto, consulte [Deployment of Projects and Packages](https://msdn.microsoft.com/library/hh213290.aspx).

      The *package_path* argument specifies the name of the package to retrieve.
 If folders are included in the path, they are terminated with backslashes ("\\").
 The *package_path* value can be quoted.
 If the path or file name specified in the *package_path* argument contains a space, you must put quotation marks around the *package_path* argument.